thevedantgoyal/HemoLink/frontend/tests/README.md

 # Frontend Testing

-This directory contains tests for the BloodLink frontend.
+This directory contains tests for the HemoLink frontend.

 ## Test Structure